 Chad was hired as a member of the technical staff at MIT Lincoln Laboratory, where he would later meet Samuel Kerr and Hongyi Hu.
 Over the next 4 years Chad, Sam, and Hongyi not only demonstrated the viability of Single Device Authentication, but built and demonstrated working prototypes.
 Indeed, they expanded the scope to not only replace passwords, but to replace all authentication mechanisms, both physical and digital.
 Commercial interest in the technology started to heat up and a patent application was filed.

 Chad, Sam, and Hongyi all parted ways to pursue different career paths, temporarily pausing their passion project.
 However, the three remained in communication and frequently spoke of commercializing their technology.
 Chad (a Ph.D. student at the University of California, Santa Barbara at the time) continued to develop the technology and validate its commercial viability.

 Our patent for Single Device Authentication was officially issued.

-Chad, joined by three undergruate students (Evan Blasband, Rita Mounir, and Jake Tear) won the UCSB New Venture Competition, a university-wide startup pitch competition, claiming both 1st place overall and peoples choice.
-With this victory under its belt and a patent, Allthenticate was ready to become a real company, and start creating the dream that Chad had a decade earilier: ubiquitous, usable authentication (Allthentication).
+Chad, joined by three undergraduate students (Evan Blasband, Rita Mounir, and Jake Tear), won the UCSB New Venture Competition, a university-wide startup pitch competition, claiming both 1st place overall and peoples choice.
+With this victory under its belt and a patent, Allthenticate was ready to become a real company, and start creating the dream that Chad had a decade earlier: ubiquitous, usable authentication (Allthentication).